BBC Home Service: Music and schools

 During the day, the service also included programmes of classical music.
 These were reduced in number when government limits on radio broadcasting hours were relaxed in 1964, and the Music Programme began broadcasting during the daytime on the frequencies of the (evening-only) Third Programme.
 They were discontinued when regular broadcasting began daily from 7.00 am to 6.30 pm on 22 March 1965.

 The service also broadcast educational programmes for schools during the day, backed with booklets and support material.

 Reorganisation

 Programmes were reorganised across the three BBC networks on 30 September 1957, with much of the Home Service's lighter content transferring to the BBC Light Programme and the establishment of the Third Network, which used the frequencies of the Third Programme to carry the Home Service's adult education content known as the Study Session, and the Home and Light's sports coverage as well as the Third Programme itself.

 Regional services

-The BBC Home Service had seven different regions, within London and South East England was served by the "basic" service, which was not considered a region by the BBC and acted as the sustaining service for the other regions:
+The BBC Home Service had seven different regions, while London and South East England was served by the "basic" service, which was not considered a region by the BBC and acted as the sustaining service for the other regions: